HOME WISE Uranium Project > Mining & Milling > Issues >

 During a meeting held in Hotagen (Jämtland), residents strongly opposed uranium exploration in the area. (Östersunds Posten Oct.
 13, 2006)

-The community of Krokom (Jämtland) has decided to appeal Länsstyrelsen's external link decision to permit uranium exploration by Mawson Resources Ltd. in the area.
+The community of Krokom (Jämtland) has decided to appeal Länsstyrelsen's decision to permit uranium exploration by Mawson Resources Ltd. in the area.
 The decision was also appealed by the Jovnevaeri sameby (Sami Village). (Östersunds Posten Oct.
 12, 2006)

 On Oct.
 10, 2006, Mawson Resources Ltd. announced that the Company has been granted permission to drill the Tåsjö and Kläppibäcken uranium projects in Jämtland, Sweden.